 Abstract

 Harmful algal blooms (HABs) caused significant ecological damage to aquatic systems by disrupting water chemistry, producing toxins, and blocking sunlight to submerged vegetation and other organisms.
-Humans who inhale toxins HABs released into the air, drink water contaminated by HABs, or eat affected fish or shellfish may manifest gastrointestinal, neurological, dermal, or respiratory symptoms varying in severity from mild to fatal depending on the amount and type of HABs present (Keeping Tabs on HABs, pg.
+Humans who inhale toxins that HABs released into the air, drink water contaminated by HABs, or eat affected fish or shellfish may manifest gastrointestinal, neurological, dermal, or respiratory symptoms varying in severity from mild to fatal depending on the amount and type of HABs present (Keeping Tabs on HABs, pg.
 A208).
-In the Albemarle and Pamlico Sounds, the USGS North Carolina Water Science Center biologists monitored HABs by taking point samples throughout the region, but they lacked a method to monitor the spatial extent of HABs throughout the entire sound during the year.
+In the Albemarle and Pamlico Sounds, the USGS North Carolina Water Science Center biologists monitored HABs by taking point samples throughout the region, but theylack a method to monitor the spatial extent of HABs throughout the entire sound during the year.
 Calculations using multispectral reflectance bands available from Aqua MODIS and Landsat 7 provided a method to detect the presence of chlorophyll-a and cyanobacteria on a large scale.
 End-users benefited from the knowledge of historical HAB activity in the Albemarle-Pamlico National Estuary.

-Example outline:

-Brief background introduction to the issue/concerns at hand (one to two sentences)

-The partners/end-users involved and the decision making process that is taking place and can be enhanced by the integration of NASA Earth observations (one to two sentences)

-What NASA Earth observations are being used, considering methodology and products (one to two sentences)

-The benefits of this project - how will end-users use your methodology in the future? (one sentence)

 Community Concerns

-Up to 74% of HAB events in North Carolina between 2005 and 2012 produced microcystin or other cyanobacterial toxins which are known to cause adverse health effects including death in domestic animals and wildlife..
+Up to 74% of HAB events in North Carolina between 2005 and 2012 produced microcystin or other cyanobacterial toxins which are known to cause adverse health effects including death in domestic animals and wildlife.

 Submerged vegetation suffers when HABs block sunlight.
 The Albemarle-Pamlico Estuary contains 99% of the Atlantic Coast’s submerged vegetation outside of Florida.

-HABs affect water chemistry and create hypoxic zones during the decay process resulting in fish kills.
+HABs affect water chemistry and create hypoxic zones during the decay process, which results in fish kills.

 Current Management Practices & Policies

+The USGS North Carolina Water Science Center biologists and other state entities take point samples of water content throughout the estuaries in an effort to monitor HAB extent.
+Some samples are only taken seasonally, and overall sampling frequency and spatial distribution vary across the Albemarle-Pamlico Sound.
+North Carolina has a standard limiting chlorophyll concentration in its waters, but no policies are in place to limit phosphorus or nitrogen.
+Artificial eutrophication from these excess nutrients have been positively linked with HABs.
+The USGS North Carolina Water Science Center and APNEP are interested in using their knowledge of the spatio-temporal characteristics of HAB events to influence decision-making regarding water quality standards.

 Decision Support Tools